The Gauss formulas for Laplacians on submanifolds: Preliminaries

 \section{Preliminaries}

 Here we establish notation and gather the necessary tools.
-We begin with the terminology related to a general embedded hypersurface in a Euclidean space, and then we move on to a surface of revolution embedded in $\R^3$.
+We begin with the terminology related to an embedded hypersurface, and then generalize the discussion to embedded submanifolds for any $\codim \geq 1$.
+We then move on to a surface of revolution embedded in $\R^3$.